- Code Samples

 The Machine Mode Interrupts

 The RISC-V ISA is not specialized for embedded applications (compared to, say, the ARM Cortex-M).
-Keeping this in mind, the core ISA interrupt handing is limited - an interrupt controller is not in the core ISA specification.
+Keeping this in mind, the base ISA core local interrupt (CLINT) handing is limited - an interrupt controller is not in the core ISA specification.

 A more general desciption is included in SiFive’s Interrupt Cookbook.
-This article focuses on building a small example in C and also C++ to implement machine mode interrupt handling for any RISC-V core.
+This article focuses on building a small example in C and C++ to implement CLINT machine mode interrupt handling for any RISC-V core.

 The machine level ISA standard machine mode interrupt